Metal Properties: Hardness

 It’s hard to imagine running a metal manufacturing facility without hardness testing.
 Being able to easily assess a part’s hardness and strength helps us avoid material waste from destructive tensile testing and minimize downtime from tool wear in CNC machining – both of which help us keep deliveries on schedule.
 For new products, bringing hardness into the conversation is important if the intended operating environment exposes the part to frequent rubbing, scratching, abrading, or puncturing.
 Whether your parts have specific hardness requirements or simply strength and ductility requirements, the Eagle Group will put our knowledge of hardness to work in order to produce cast parts that match your specifications.

-To learn more about metals' mechanical and physical properties, check out our Metal Properties blog series:
+To learn more about metals' mechanical and physical properties, check out our Metal Properties ebook.
+Fill out the form below for a free download:

 Tags: Metallurgy, Metal Properties, Measurement, Mechanical Properties